.35 Whelen

 The .35 Whelen is a powerful medium-bore rifle cartridge that does not require a magnum action or a magnum bolt-face.
 The parent of this cartridge is the .30-06 Springfield, which is necked-up to accept a bullet diameter of .358 in.
 This cartridge is more powerful than its parent, especially in killing power on large game.
-However, with much wider availability, and the higher BC (ballistic coefficient) .30 caliber bullets of today, the power gap between the two cartridges has been decreased.
+However, with much wider availability and the higher BC (ballistic coefficient) of .30 caliber bullets of today, the power gap between the two cartridges has been decreased.

 History

 Handloading is popular among .35 Whelen owners because of the wide variety of available bullets in comparison to commercially loaded ammunition.
 Pictured from left to right are a 275-grain full metal jacket, a 200-grain plastic-tipped copper bullet, a 110-grain frangible revolver bullet for varmint hunting, and a 270-grain cast bullet for metallic silhouette shooting.

 The .35 Whelen was developed in 1922 as a wildcat cartridge.
 Remington Arms Company standardized the cartridge as a regular commercial round and first made it available in the Remington model 700 Classic in 1988.
-It has since been chambered by other arms makers in bolt-action, semi-automatic, pump action and single-shot rifles.
+It has since been chambered by other arms makers in bolt-action, semi-automatic, pump action, and single-shot rifles.
 It has a modest but steady following among big game hunters in North America.

 One version of its origin is that it was designed by Colonel Townsend Whelen when he was commanding officer of the Frankford Arsenal.
 In a 1923 issue of American Rifleman Col. Whelen refers to it as "the first cartridge that I designed" and states that, "Mr. James V. Howe undertook this work of making dies, reamers, chambering tools, and of chambering the rifles, all in accordance with my design."
 James V. Howe was a toolmaker at the Arsenal and later a founder of Griffin & Howe.

 In his 1940 book The Hunting Rifle: Design, Selection, Ballistics, Marksmanship, Col. Whelen gives a different version of its origin after describing the .400 Whelen.

 About the time we completed development of this cartridge, I went on a long hunting trip in the Northwest, and when I returned, Mr. Howe showed me another cartridge he had developed.
 The .30-06 case was necked to .35 caliber to use existing .35-caliber bullets.
 Mr. Howe asked my permission to call this cartridge the .35 Whelen, but he alone deserves credit for its development.